codex-storage/nim-codex/nix/README.md

 ## Building

-To build a Codex you can use:
+To build a Logos Storage you can use:
 ```sh
 nix build '.?submodules=1#default'
 ```